 Geoffrey Rush (Pirates of the Caribbean, The King’s Speech) will make you wish he was your grandfather.
 Although his accent drifts from Australian to British to German, it makes no difference because he says more with a wink and a smile than most of us can say with a fully charged laptop.
 Emily Watson (War Horse, Anna Karenina), who deserves a nomination for Best Supporting Actress, carries Rosa from monster to maven, and no scene illustrates that better than when she visits Liesel in school.
 As for Sophie Nélisse as Liesel, where to begin?
 She appeared in two foreign films before this and won the Canadian version of an Oscar for Best Supporting Actress in 2012.
 I can’t think of another child her age giving such a performance as she does here with such a serious subject.
 Her gigantic eyes fill with wonder, fear, and hope each time we see her.
 All we can do now is watch where she goes from here and assume she goes nowhere but up.

-The Book Thief is a story girl who is an outcast in more ways than one and searches, much like the rest of us, for common ground on which to be accepted by those around her.
-And it can’t be done any better.
+The Book Thief is a story about a girl who is an outcast in more ways than one and searches, much like the rest of us, for common ground on which to be accepted by those around her.
+And I can’t expect it to be done any better.
 Teacher gives it an A.